MSCJ Course Description List

 JS 603 Seminar in Criminal Justice Administration

-Classic and comtemporary theories of complex organzations and their operation in the criminal justice context, including police departments, prosecutor offices,
+Classic and contemporary theories of complex organizations and their operation in the criminal justice context, including police departments, prosecutor offices, and correctional agencies.

 JS604 Seminar in Criminal Justice Policy Analysis